xmikazz/delivery-delay-attribution/README.md

 **Scoping note:** 1.3% of orders involve multiple sellers; the first item's seller was taken as representative.

-**Further work:** "cross-state" is a crude distance proxy — SP→RJ and SP→AM are both "cross" at 400km and 3,000km respectively.
-The `geolocation` table has lat/long per zip prefix, so true haversine distance banding would sharpen this materially.
-Scoped out for time.

 Northeast states fail 2-4× more often than São Paulo and take twice as long when they do.
 RJ is the priority: high volume *and* high failure rate.